nimblehq/wire-multiplatform-sample/README.md

-# gRPC meets Kotlin Multiplatform
+# Protobuf meets Kotlin Multiplatform

-An example of building gRPC apps powered by Wire and Kotlin Multiplatform.
+An example of building apps powered by Wire and Kotlin Multiplatform, serving protobuf response.

-We made a few adjustments to accommodate our needs of demo, as well as documentation for people to get starting with.

 ## Documentations